microsoft/vscode-languageserver-node/protocol/src/common/proposed.notebook.md

 * _cellContent_: in this mode only the cell text content is synchronized to the server using the standard `textDocument/did*` notification.
 No notebook document and no cell structure is synchronized.
 This mode allows for easy adoption of notebooks since servers can reuse most of it implementation logic.
 * _notebook_: in this mode the notebook document, the notebook cells and the notebook cell text content is synchronized to the server.
 To allow servers to create a consistent picture of a notebook document the cell text content is NOT synchronized using the standard `textDocument/did*` notifications.
 It is instead synchronized using special `notebook/did*` notifications.
 This ensures that the cell and its text content arrives on the server using one open, change or close event.

+Servers can request notebook synchronization using the following mechanisms:

+- a generic document selector for the text document synchronization like `{ language: 'python' }`.
+This will synchronize all Python text documents to the server including the notebook cell text documents with a language id `python`.
-Servers can request notebook synchronization using the new server capability `notebookDocumentSync` (see below of the corresponding specification part).
-Here are some example of possible synchronization values:
+- Using the new server capability `notebookDocumentSync` (see below of the corresponding specification part).
+This allows for a more fine grained control of the notebook documents and the notebook cell text documents that are synchronized.

+Here are some example of possible synchronization values when using the new `notebookDocumentSync` server capability:

-Synchronize cell text content only for Python cells in notebook documents having a `file` scheme `books1` in its path and a `jupyter` notebook type.
+- synchronize cell text content only for Python cells in notebook documents having a `file` scheme `books1` in its path and a `jupyter` notebook type.
 ```typescript
 {
 	notebookDocumentSync: {